-Criteria 1 How will the proposed investment contribute to Digital Transformation within your business? (approx. 800 words) Weighting of 40% Criteria 2 Summarise the economic outputs and/or benefits that are likely to be delivered from the proposed investment. (approx. 800 words) Weighting of 40% Criteria 3 Summarise the business performance improvements that are likely to be delivered from the proposed investment. (approx. 800 words) Weighting of 20%
+Criteria 1 How will the proposed investment contribute to Digital Transformation within your business?
+Weighting of 40% Explain why the project is being undertaken and what is hoped to be achieved initially and in the longer term e.g. five years from now.
+Discuss the likely consequences of not proceeding with the project.
+(Max 4000 characters) Criteria 2 Summarise the economic outputs and/or benefits that are likely to be delivered from the proposed investment.
+Weighting of 40% Explain how the project will increase turnover or allow your business to develop new products or services.
+Will funding the project lead to the development of new roles within the organisation and if so, identify what the new roles are likely to be.
+(Max 4000 characters) Criteria 3 Summarise the business performance improvements that are likely to be delivered from the proposed investment.
+Weighting of 20% Explain how the project will increase productivity and scalability of your business.
+(Max 4000 characters)